 It would be positively cruel by 30 March with stage three restrictions that basically locked me inside.
 The city would be a mirage fro my balcony; my flat a prison.

 But there was another issue.
 The city wasn’t being very nice anymore.
 There were signs everywhere asking me what I was doing in the city and that I should be at home.

 An electric sign on top of the Young and Jackson pub, opposite Flinders St station, told me to “Go home.”
+So, I did.

 On Greek Independence Day, Wednesday, 25 March and five days before Victorian Premier Daniel Andrews introduced stage 3 restrictions, I went back to live at my parents house at the south-eastern Melbourne suburb of Oakleigh – with its large number of Greek shops and Greek-Australian residents – to ride out the Coronavirus lockdown.

 I wondered what I would do all day there, and I wondered what my 87-year-old parents did all day.

 Within five days I found out – shopping is what they did all day.